2015 MSS Undergraduate Research Poster Session

 Expectations of Poster Presenters:

-Posters will be on display in an exhibits area and students are to be present during the poster session to answer questions about their projects.
+Posters will be on display at an assigned time, and students are to be present during the poster session to answer questions about their projects.

 Other Information: Poster presentations are treated like other submissions for sessions at the MSS with two exceptions: (1) All poster presenters must have a faculty sponsor.
 (2) Poster presentations are submitted directly to the coordinator and are NOT submitted through the online paper-submission portal.